giantswarm/docs/src/content/getting-started/install-an-application/_index.md

 EOF
 ```

-Now we can template the app again passing the file reference:
+Then, template the application to target the right organization and workload cluster.
+Also the extra configuration is passed as argument.

 ```sh
 kubectl gs template app \